 Jimmy Lake’s tenure as the Washington head coach was a catastrophe.
 But credit has to be given where it’s due.
 The man scouts and develops defensive back talent better than most at the college football level.
 Washington has produced recent NFL playmakers like Byron Murphy, Kevin King, Elijah Molden, and Keith Taylor Jr. This year, they bring two of their best prospects yet into the fold with Trent McDuffie and Gordon.

-Listed on Feldman’s Freaks List in the 2021 offseason, Gordon reportedly has a 42.5-inch vertical and a pro agility time of 3.87 at 6’0″, 200 pounds.
+Gordon was on Feldman’s Freaks List in the 2021 offseason, and he reinforced his freaky athleticism with a strong pro day performance.
+Among other figures, he earned a 6.67 three-cone time, a 39.5″ vertical, and a 128″ broad jump at 5’11 1/4″ and 198 pounds.
 The numbers make him one of the most otherworldly athletes in the 2022 NFL Draft, and his tape backs up that reputation.

-Gordon is an extremely explosive and twitchy athlete who accelerates quickly and emanates energy in coverage.
+Gordon is a highly explosive and twitchy athlete who accelerates quickly and emanates energy in coverage.
 He’s a fluid mover with smooth hips and easy change-of-direction ability.
 Moreover, the Washington CB possesses impressive agility in short ranges.
-He can get low in his stance and stack quick direction changes while keeping his balance.
+He can get low in his stance and quickly change direction while keeping his balance.

 A history with dance, kung fu, and ballet has helped Gordon refine his efficiency of motion.
 But you simply can’t replace traits — and Gordon has them.
 With his fast feet, fluid hips, and short-area burst, Gordon is incredibly sticky in coverage.
 He flashes insane closing speed at the catch point, and he can hit a rare second gear when initiating toward plays.

-Furthermore, Gordon has exceptional long speed in pursuit.
+Furthermore, Gordon has solid long speed in pursuit.
 He can track down plays from across the field and from non-ideal angles.
-The Washington CB can flip his hips and double back across the field in an instant.
+The Washington CB can flip his hips and double back across the field instantly.
 His twitch allows him to adjust tackling angles on short notice.
 In a similar vein, Gordon has the explosiveness and recovery athleticism to close ground quickly after initial losses.

 Execution beyond the physical traits